Here is our recommended game plan:

 Yes.
 If you want to write a thesis, you can select the MS Thesis track.
 Like the Personalized track, you will need to find a faculty thesis advisor and develop your program with him/her.
 The thesis track should include the 12-point breadth requirement, 9 points of thesis (E6902), and 9 points of other graduate CS courses selected with your advisor.
 A thesis proposal should be presented to your thesis committee at least three months before your defense, and a publication-quality thesis document is published as a CS department technical report.

 Please select your track in MICE.
 You are required to select a track as soon as your MICE account is created.
-If you want to change your track later, you can do so up until the beginning of your second semester.
+(MICE accounts will be created for incoming Fall students in June or July and for incoming Spring students in January) If you want to change your track later, you can do so up until the beginning of your second semester.
 If you are an international student, please keep in mind that the request to change your track after the beginning of the second semester may not be granted.
 This rule applies to all tracks including personalized and thesis tracks.

 Each track has one or two track advisors.
 You will be assigned an advisor after you choose a track on MICE.